tchen342-project/ml_deap_learning/README.md

 - **Training and Validation:** Training and validation loss, along with accuracy, are plotted to visualize model performance and convergence.
 - **Implementation Details:** Includes data loading, model definition, training loop implementation, and visualization using matplotlib.

-## Task 2: CIFAR-10 CNN with AlexNet Architecture
+## 2: CIFAR-10 CNN with AlexNet Architecture

 ### Overview